QING DYNASTY, 18TH CENTURY

 LENGTH: 12CM

-The waterpot is fashioned from a single block of rock crystal, depicting the
+The waterpot is fashioned from a single block of rock crystal,

-renowned Tang dynasty poet Li Bai ( 李白) seated with his left sleeve resting on a
+depicting the renowned Tang dynasty poet Li Bai ( 李白) seated with

-raised left leg.
-He leans against a wine jar and is flanked on his left by a squatting
+wine jar and is flanked on his left by a squatting attendant.
+The

-attendant.
-The waterpot is transparent with traces of natural stone inclusions and
+waterpot is transparent with traces of natural stone inclusions and

 polished to a glossy finish.

-Li Bai (701-762), pronounced as Li Bo, courtesy name Taibai ( 太白), was
+Li Bai (701-762), pronounced as Li Bo, courtesy name Taibai ( 太白),

-Around 1000 poems were attributed as his works and he has since become a
+Chinese Poetry’.
+Around 1000 poems were attributed as his works and

-legendary figure, often visually depicted as a scholar leaning against a wine jar.
+scholar leaning against a wine jar.

-A spinach green jade waterpot in the Qing court collection, with similar rendering
+A spinach green jade waterpot in the Qing court

-of the scholar’s face, is illustrated in the Classics of Forbidden City: Scholar’s
+illustrated in the Classics of Forbidden City: Scholar’s

 Paraphernalia 故宮博物院編故宮經典:文房清供, Beijing, 2009, p.
-92, Catalogue
+92,

-No. 69.
-A white jade example dated to Ming to Qing dynasty, is published in the
+Catalogue No. 69.
+A white jade example dated to Ming to Qing

-National Palace Museum book Wenfang Juying (Volume 1 of 2) 國立故宮博物院文
+Juying (Volume 1 of 2) 國立故宮博物院文 房聚英(全一冊) 圖版篇,

-房聚英(全一冊) 圖版篇, Taipei, 1993, p.
+Taipei, 1993, p.
 153, Catalogue No. 129.

 PROVENANCE

-Collection of Gerard Arnhold (1918-2010), a German philanthropist and ardent collector of Chinese Art.
+Collection of Gerard Arnhold (1918-2010), a German philanthropist

 Spink & Son Ltd., London, 1983